Popular Marketing Posts

 What is the average marketing spend?

-In 2012, the average company spent around 10.4% of their revenue on marketing.
-This figure includes money spent on salaries and covers both online and print advertising.
-Though 10.4% was the average amount spent, budgets ranged from as little as 5% to as much as 15% of company revenue.
+The average company spends around 10% of their revenue on marketing.
+Though 10% is the average amount spent, budgets can range from as little as 5% to as much as 15% of company revenue.

-Back in 2012, around 25% of the average marketing budget was spent on digital advertising.
-Thanks to the popularity of smartphones and tablet computers, businesses now spend around 50% of their marketing cash online.
+A few years ago around 25% of the average marketing budget was spent on digital marketing / advertising.
+Thanks to the popularity of smartphones, tablets and computers, businesses now spend around 50% of their marketing cash online.

 Marketing as a percentage of revenue